cheyanneshariat/cheyanneshariat.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I’m a Ph.D. student in Astrophysics at the California Institute of Technology (advised by [Kareem El-Badry](https://kareemelbadry.github.io/)).
+I’m a Ph.D. student in Astrophysics at the California Institute of Technology, advised by [Kareem El-Badry](https://kareemelbadry.github.io/).
 I study how **stars form, interact, and evolve in multiple-star systems**, particularly binaries and triples.

 # Research